apache/cassandra/doc/source/new/fqllogging.rst

       Query: SELECT * FROM t;
       Values:

+5. This example will demonstrate ``fqltool replay`` in a single cluster.
+However, the most common method of using ``replay`` is between clusters.
-5. To demonstrate ``fqltool replay``, first drop the keyspace.
+To demonstrate in the same cluster, first drop the keyspace.

 ::

  cqlsh:querylogkeyspace> DROP KEYSPACE querylogkeyspace;

-6. Now run ``fqltool replay`` specifying the directories in which to store the results of the queries and the list of queries run, respectively, in `--results` and `--store-queries`:
+6. Now run ``fqltool replay`` specifying the directories in which to store the results of the queries and the list of queries run, respectively, in `--results` and `--store-queries`, and specifiying that the DDL statements to create the keyspace and tables will be executed:

 ::

  $ fqltool replay \
- --keyspace querylogkeyspace --results /cassandra/fql/logs/results/replay \
+ --keyspace querylogkeyspace --replay-ddl-statements --results /cassandra/fql/logs/results/replay \
  --store-queries /cassandra/fql/logs/queries/replay \
  -- target 3.91.56.164 \
  /tmp/cassandrafullquerylog

 The ``--results`` and ``--store-queries`` directories are optional, but if ``--store-queries`` is set, then ``--results`` must also be set.
 The ``--target`` specifies the node on which to replay to logs.
+If ``--replay-ddl-statements`` is not specified, the keyspace and any tables must be created prior to the ``replay``.

 7. Check that the keyspace was replayed and exists again using the ``DESCRIBE KEYSPACES`` command: